Projective identification: Experience

 Though a difficult concept for the conscious mind to come to terms with, since its primitive nature makes its operation or interpretation seem more like magic or art than science, projective identification is nonetheless a powerful tool of interpersonal communication.

 The recipient of the projection may suffer a loss of both identity and insight as they are caught up in and manipulated by the other person's fantasy.
 One therapist, for example, describes how "I felt the progressive extrusion of his internalized mother into me, not as a theoretical construct but in actual experience.
-The intonation of my voice altered, became higher with the distinctly Ur-mutter quality."
+The intonation of my voice altered became higher with the distinctly Ur-mutter quality."
 However, should one manage to accept and understand the projection, one will obtain much insight into the projector.

-Projective identification differs from simple projection in that projective identification can become a self-fulfilling prophecy, whereby a person, believing something false about another, influences or coerces that other person to carry out that precise projection.
-In extreme cases, the recipient may lose any sense of their real self and become reduced to the passive carrier of outside projections, as if possessed by them.
+Projective identification differs from the simple projection in that projective identification can become a self-fulfilling prophecy, whereby a person, believing something false about another, influences or coerces that other person to carry out that precise projection.
+In extreme cases, the recipient may lose any sense of their real self and become reduced to the passive carrier of outside projections as if possessed by them.
 This phenomenon has been noted in gaslighting (see Introjection § Gaslighting).